-Short particulars of the property or asset(s) Pincode of Amount Details of entity the r // Authority/ egistered ow S. No. [including complete address and location of the property the property or asset(s) Date of creation of CSR amount spent CSR Registration Number, if applicable Name Registered address (1) (2) (3) (4) (5) (6) Not Applicable
+S. No. asset(s) Amount Date of of CSR creation amount spent Details of entity/ Authority/ beneficiary of the registered owner Date of creation CSR Registration Number, if applicable Name Registered address (1) (2) (3) (4) (5) (6) Not Applicable